Carl Hiaasen: Novelist

+Wrecker, released on September 26, 2023, is set in Key West during the COVID-19 pandemic.
+Kirkus Reviews called it, "A batten-down-the-hatches thriller anchored by critical real-life themes".
+Booklist wrote, "Wielding his writing talents and wit, Hiaasen seamlessly incorporates...disparate elements into one heck of a ride".
+Wrecker debuted at number one on The New York Times Children's Middle Grade Hardcover Best Sellers List.

-His latest adult book, Squeeze Me, was published on August 25, 2020, and debuted at #2 on the New York Times Combined Print and E-Book Print Best Sellers List.
+His adult book, Squeeze Me, was published on August 25, 2020, and debuted at #2 on the New York Times Combined Print and E-Book Best Sellers List.
 The novel takes place during the glitzy Palm Beach social season, and features wild pythons and a fictional, well-fed U.S. president who has a vacation mansion on the island.
-Amazon and the Washington Post listed Squeeze Me as one of the best novels of 2020.
+Amazon and the Washington Post listed Squeeze Me among the best novels of 2020.

+Fever Beach, his latest novel, was published on May 13, 2025 and opened at #8 on the New York Times Combined Print and E-Book Best Sellers List.
+It features the character Twilly Spree, who was introduced in 2000's Sick Puppy, and tells the story of two fumbling hate-mongers who are trying to start their own white nationalist group.

-Hiaasen's most recent nonfiction work is Assume the Worst: The Graduation Speech You'll Never Hear, which was published in April 2018 and illustrated by Roz Chast, who is well-known for her cartoons in The New Yorker.
+Hiaasen's most recent nonfiction work is Assume the Worst: The Graduation Speech You'll Never Hear, which was published in April 2018 and illustrated by Roz Chast, known for her cartoons in The New Yorker.

+Songwriting

-During the 1990s Hiaasen co-wrote the lyrics of three songs with his good friend and famed L.A. rocker, the late Warren Zevon.
+During the 1990s, Hiaasen co-wrote the lyrics of three songs with his friend, L.A. rocker Warren Zevon.
 "Rottweiler Blues" and "Seminole Bingo" appeared on Zevon's Mutineer album in 1995.
-The third song they wrote together, "Basket Case," was done in conjunction with Hiaasen's novel of the same name, and appeared in 2001 on Zevon's album My Ride's Here.
+The third song they wrote together, "Basket Case," was done in conjunction with Hiaasen's novel of the same name, and appeared in 2002 on Zevon's album My Ride's Here.

+Hiaasen co-wrote "Fish Porn" on Jimmy Buffett's final album, Equal Strain on All Parts, with Buffett and Mac McAnally.

+Personal life

-In addition to being a prolific writer, Hiaasen is also a talented fly fisherman.
-His fishing career includes six wins of the prestigious Invitational Fall Fly Bonefish Tournament in Islamorada, fishing with famed guide Tim Klein.
+Hiaasen lives in Vero Beach, Florida.
+He is a fly fisherman who has won the Invitational Fall Fly Bonefish Tournament in Islamorada six times, fishing with guide Tim Klein.

+His wife is Katie Fox, whom he married in 2020.
+Hiaasen was previously married to Connie, a nurse, whom he thanks in the dedication for Skin Tight.